-THINK it is to be regretted that the old-fashioned foursome, in which the respective partners play together with the same ball, has so completely lost favour of late, and that it has been superseded to a large extent by the four-ball foursome.
+THINK it is to be regretted that the old-fashioned foursome, in which the respective partners play I together with the same ball, has so completely lost favour in recent times, and that it has been superseded to a large extent by the four-ball match.
 To my mind the old foursome provided a much more interesting and enjoyable game than its successor, and tended much more to the cultivation of good qualities in a golfer.
-It seems to me that this new four-ball game is a kind of mongrel mixture.
-It is played, I presume, because men feel that they would like to have a game of partners and yet are unwilling to sacrifice half the strokes of a round, as they do in the old game, and also because the man who is on his game desires all his power and brilliancy to count, and that they may not be interfered with by the possibly erratic procedure of his partner.
+It seems to me that the four-ball game is a kind of mongrel mixture.
+I have to be constantly playing it in exhibition matches, but that is not because I like it.
+It is played, I presume, because men feel that they would like to have a game of partners and vet are unwilling to sacrifice half the strokes of a round. as they do in the old game, and also because the man who is on his game desires all his power and brilliancy to count, and that they may not be interfered with by the possibly erratic procedure of his partner.
 But this is a selfish spirit, and quite opposed to that which should properly animate the men who play in combination.
 When a golfer is thus anxious for the display of his skill, surely an ordinary single-ball match is the proper thing for him.
-The four-ball foursome, I admit, has much to recommend it when the partners are equally matched, when both are really good players-more likely to do a hole in bogey than not-and when the course is clear and there is no prospect of their protracted game interfering with other players who may be coming up behind.
-When a shorthandicap man is mated with a long one, the place of the latter in a foursome of the new kind is to my thinking not worth having.
+The four-ball match, I admit. has much to recommend it when the partners are equally matched, when both are really good players-more likely to do a hole in bogey than not-and when the course is clear and there is no prospect of their protracted game interfering with other players who may be coming up behind.
+When a short-handicap man is paired with a long one, the place of the latter in a foursome of the new kind is to my thinking not worth having.
 Is it calculated to improve his golf, or to afford him satisfaction of any kind whatever, if he plays his ball round in what is for him very good form, and yet only contributes the halving of a single hole as his share of the victory of the combination?
 Very likely after such a game he will feel that he must fall back once more on that old excuse of the golfer for a disappointing day, that at all events he has had the fresh air and the exercise.
 The tasting of the pure atmosphere and the working of limb and muscle are splendid things, enough to justify any day and any game, but no golfer is heard to put them in the forefront of the advantages he has derived from his day's participation in the game unless the golf he has played has been miserably disappointing.
 This new foursome is also a selfish game, because it is generally played with too little regard for the convenience and feelings of other golfers on the links.
 It is very slow, and couples coming up behind, who do not always care to ask to be allowed to go through, are often irritated beyond measure as they wait while four balls are played through the green in front of them, and eight putts are taken on the putting green.
 The constant waiting puts them off their game and spoils their day.